-I know that for me, many of my regrets have to do with lack of self-esteem born from depression.
+I know that for me many of my regrets have to do with a lack of self-esteem born from depression.

-The key part of understanding why you made the choices you did is so that, going forward, you don’t make those mistakes again.
+The key part of understanding why you made the choices you did it so that, going forward, you don’t make those mistakes again.
 You don’t make choices that you regret making.